Total says can withstand oil at $80, to continue projects

 "We will continue with our capital discipline.
 We have a strong roadmap for the next few years with a lot of projects, and all of them will continue."

-Breuillac also said Total did not think oil prices would stay as low as $80 (50.32 pounds) for long.
-"We are experiencing a short-term imbalance and it is unclear how long it will last, but if it lasts too long, some companies will cancel projects."
+Breuillac also said Total did not think oil prices would stay as low as $80 for long.

-Nine Asian and Western firms have bid for stakes in the Abu Dhabi Company for Onshore Oil Operations (ADCO) concession, after a deal with Western oil majors that dates back to the 1970s expired in January.

-State-run Abu Dhabi National Oil Company (ADNOC) has asked the nine bidding companies to extend offers that were due to expire around Oct.
-22 until Dec.
-21, sources told Reuters in mid-October.

 (Reporting by Maha El Dhana; Writing by Andrew Torchia)